-How Much Does a Marine Mechanics Degree Cost?
+How Much Does a Degree in Marine Mechanics Cost?

 For prospective students hoping to one day work with watercraft, a marine mechanic degree could be the perfect option.
 But if you’re one of those students, you might be wondering how much one of those programs costs and what the employment outlook is like.